-Are you dreaming of how to paint nature?
+Are you dreaming of learning how to paint?

-Pick your medium (watercolor or oil), get your simple budget-friendly starter supply list, ideas of what to paint, and get set up to begin painting nature.
+Pick your medium (watercolor or oil), get your simple budget-friendly starter supply list, ideas of what to paint, and get ready to begin painting art.

-Follow the beginner path: an intro to values, composition, focal point, and color with quick-start practice - then choose a first beginner-friendly nature painting.
+Follow the beginner path: an intro to values, composition, focal point, and color with quick-start practice - then choose your first beginner painting.

-Already have some experience?
-Choose a nature subject and follow a step-by-step tutorial with photos and detailed instructions for (watercolor or oils).
+Explore the library for your next project.
+Choose your subject and follow a step-by-step tutorial with photos and detailed instructions for watercolor or oils.

-Great nature paintings are built on a few core fundamentals.
+Great paintings are built on the fundamentals of art (value, color, composition, and focal point).
 Learn them to improve every piece you create.

-Start with the 3 points I often use to check my paintings for the core fundamentals (value, color, composition, and a focal point).
+Start with the 3 points I often use to check my paintings for the core fundamentals of value, color, and a composition with a focal point.

-The page includes "Quick Start" practice exercises (5-15 minutes).
+The page also includes "Quick Start" practice exercises (5-15 minutes).

 Popular color pages: How to Mix Colors and Color Schemes in Art.